CodePushGo/website/src/content/blog/en/capacitor-app-initialization-step-by-step-guide.md

 ## Setting Up Mobile Platforms

-Once your Capacitor project is initialized, the next step is to add and configure the iOS and Android platforms so your app can run natively on mobile devices.
+Once your React Native project is initialized, the next step is to add and configure the iOS and Android platforms so your app can run natively on mobile devices.

 ### iOS and Android Setup